Table of Contents

 Transitioning to Solid Food

-Transitioning from their mother’s milk (or a milk replacer / liquid formula) to solid food marks an important stage in the growth of kittens.
+Transitioning from their mother’s milk (or a milk replacer) to solid food marks an important stage in the growth of kittens.

-If your kitten is being nursed by her mother, the weaning process occurs naturally over a few weeks, which typically takes place when kittens are between 4-8 weeks old.
+If your kitten is being nursed by her mother, the weaning process occurs naturally over a few weeks, which typically takes place when kittens are between 4 and 8 weeks old.
 During this period, you may occasionally place them in a separate area from their mother to minimize their dependence on their mother’s milk and to encourage them to start eating solid wet food.

 When separating kittens from their mother, make sure to do it only a few hours a day.
 If it can be avoided, don’t separate them indefinitely at once.
 This should be a gradual process in which the kittens slowly gain independence from their mother.
 They should continue being nursed until they reach 8-10 weeks of age.